Overcoming Disordered Eating with Strength

 Overcoming Disordered Eating: Ness’s Story

-Ness is a Starting Strength Coach and Staff Coach for Starting Strength Online Coaching.
+Ness is a Barbell Logic Online Coach.
 She went to school to pursue a Bachelor of Fine Arts in musical theatre.
 She was part of a program that required her to audition at the end of the year to be invited back for the remaining three years.
 She was told that in the next four years, she had to strive to become the hardest worker in the room.
 In the real world, there would always be someone prettier, skinnier, and more talented.
 Someone who would study, train, dance, diet and exercise harder than her.

 She qualified to stay in the program at the end of her freshman year, but felt an increasing amount of pressure from herself, her peers and her teachers.
 It started with the urge to over-exercise and micromanage her diet, but grew into something more as the credits piled up and expectations climbed.
 In one semester during junior year, she was taking three dance classes, plus helping out as TA for a fourth.
 In other words, she spent hours at a time inadvertently staring at herself in the mirror, picking apart her physique and comparing various body parts to those of her peers.
 In short, her college career was spent in a miserable cycle of restricting and then binging, and on occasion purging, over and over and over again.
 She came home for Thanksgiving break during junior year, saw her dad for the first time in a few months and later heard him refer to her as a “concentration camp victim.”
 And to her, this was a shining moment.
 A compliment of the highest degree.